Munchausen syndrome by proxy

 These children are often hospitalized with groups of symptoms that don't quite fit any known disease.
 Frequently, the children are made to suffer through unnecessary tests, surgeries, or other uncomfortable procedures.

 The parent is usually very helpful in the hospital setting and is often appreciated by the nursing staff for the care she gives her child.
-She is often seen as devoted and self-sacrificing, which can make medical professionals unlikely to suspect the diagnosis of Munchausen syndrome.
+She is often seen as devoted and self-sacrificing, which can make medical professionals unlikely to suspect the diagnosis of Munchausen syndrome by proxy.

 Her frequent visits unfortunately also make the child accessible to her so that she can induce further symptoms.
 Changes in the child's condition are almost never witnessed by hospital staff and almost always occur only in the mother's presence.